davidralphlewis/davidralphlewis.github.io/_posts/2020-04-20-a-response-from-the-black-box.md

 date: 2020-04-20 09:02
 author: DavidRL
 comments: true
-categories: [This Was Meant to be the Future]
+categories: [This Was Meant To Be the Future]
 masthead_style: banner
 featured_image: /assets/images/site/twmtbtf.jpeg
 ---
 One night last week, I thought I had a breakthrough.
 I was fiddling with a new set of code in the middle section of the input.
 I don’t work with the programme directly of course.
 It’s beyond us now.
 No-one has any idea what it’s doing.
 It’s meant to be running simulations to find a solution to the energy crisis but it doesn’t do anything.